shaikmdrafi/chunk-logfile/README.md

 # Usage

-`python main.py log.txt` it will create test directory to store all chuncked files each file will have 100 characters
+`python main.py log.txt 100` it will create test directory to store all chuncked files each file will have 100 characters

 - If there is a broken word, i am adding it to next file